 There is no one-size-fits-all approach to designing your store atmosphere and merchandising strategy as there are so many factors influencing consumer behaviour.
-To identify the ideal atmospherics for their organisation, businesses must first identify who their target market is and what they want from the experience.
-A primary distinction that stores can easily identify is the average age bracket that their customers fall into, as older and younger shoppers have different habits and needs from their shopping trips.
+To identify the ideal atmospherics for your organisation, you must first identify who your target market is and what they want from the experience.
+A primary distinction that stores can easily identify is the average age bracket that their customers fall into, as older and younger shoppers tend to have different habits and needs from their shopping trips.

 Retailers can’t always please every customer.
 Experts have identified different shopper types, who often want very different things from their in-store experience, despite potentially shopping in the same stores .
 Not to mention other factors such as income, gender and culture which can also influence how people interpret atmosphere.

 Another way for businesses to establish the appropriate atmospherics is to analyse their industry type, and trends in customer preferences within that sector.